Hu-tao-bot/public/README.md

 # FAQ
 ## Q: How to get profile, realtime, abyss, etc. from Genshin Impact data?
-A: I have to use genshin.py library to get data.
-If you want to see how it works, please see docs [this](https://thesadru.github.io/genshin.py/genshin_api/).
+A: I have to use [genshin.py](https://github.com/thesadru/genshin.py) library to get data.
+If you want to see how it works, please see [genshin.py docs](https://thesadru.github.io/genshin.py/).

+## Q: How to get character stats (Showcase) data from Genshin Impact data?
+A: It's use [Enka.Network](https://enka.network) for fetch character stats data.

 ## Q: It's secure?
-A: Yes, it's secure.
-It's using RSA to encrypt data to save in database.
+A: Yes, It's using RSA to encrypt data and save to database.

 ## Q: I want to login with third party account (Example: Facebook, Google, etc.).
 How to do it?
-A: Sorry, I can't do it.
-Because in Third party account block access another URL login. **If you want login with third party account, you must have link email and password to your account.**
+A: In Third party account block access another URL login. **If you want login with third party account, you must have link email and password to your account.**

-## Q: I want to login with my account.
+## Q: I want to access with my account.
 How to do it?
-A: You can enter site https://hutao-bot.m307.dev to login genshin account.
+A: You can go to site https://hutao-bot.m307.dev to login genshin account.

 ## ~~Q: I can't invite bot to my server.~~
 ~~A: The bot is now rate limited invite from Discord.
 Please wait 2 - 4 week to waiting get verified bot.~~